(MSc in) Marine Technology

 The weather in this region benefits greatly from the fact that Trondheim is on the receiving end of the Gulf Stream.
 This warm ocean current results in a coastal climate that is similar to Scotland.
 Snow usually falls from mid-December until mid-March.
 The long, light days of summer are unforgettable at this latitude, about 500 km south of the Arctic Circle.

-The shipping and the offshore industries are international.
+The ocean industries are international.
 This also characterizes the Department of Marine Technology, which:

-- Hosts the Center for Ships and Ocean Structures (CESOS), a Centre of Excellence.
+- Hosts the Centre for Autonomous Marine Operations and Systems AMOS, a Centre of Excellence.

 - Cooperates with large international oil companies.

-- Jointly organizes large international conferences (BOSS, PRADS, FASTetc).
+- Jointly organizes large international conferences (PRADS, etc).

 - Annually receives PhD-level students, scholars and visiting professors from a number of countries each year.

-- Works closely with other leading universities and has cooperative agreements with the Massachusetts Institute of Technology, the University of California at Berkeley, the University of Michigan and the University of New Orleans amongst others.
+- Works closely with other leading universities and has cooperative agreements with the Massachusetts Institute of Technology, the University of California at Berkeley, the Shanghai Jiao Tong University and the University of New Orleans amongst others.

 - Exchanges students with leading European universities as part of the European Commission's Socrates programme.